 TENNESSEE EARLY CHILDHOOD TRAINING ALLIANCE (TECTA)

-The TECTA management office of Tennessee State University provides administration and technical assistance to nine TECTA sites housed within Tennessee Board of Regents (TBR) institutions, which serve as local centers that implement the statewide system for certificate, credential, and degree training programs.
-Each site provides 30-hour Orientation training and serves as a local resource for technical assistance with program accreditation and access to college courses.
+The TECTA Statewide Management Office housed within the Center of Excellence provides administration and technical assistance to eight TECTA sites which serve as local centers that implement the statewide system for certificate, credential, and degree training programs.
+Each site hosts the 30-hour TECTA Orientation training and serves as a local resource for technical assistance with program accreditation and tuition assistance for college courses.

 Austin Peay State University